auditdrivencrypto/test-secret-handshake/README.md

 ## format

-The output is a JSON array, of objects with `{name, args, result}` all binary values are stored as base64 encoded strings. name is the name of an operation. _create_ operations take a `state` argument and return a packet.
+The output is a JSON array, of objects with `{name, args, result}` all binary values are stored as hex encoded strings. name is the name of an operation. _create_ operations take a `state` argument and return a packet.
 _verify_ operations take a `state`, an encrypted `packet` and return a new `state` (or null, if the packet was not valid given the state)